 We’ve compiled a list of legal documents/records that can prove your rights to a piece of property.

-A warranty deed is prepared and signed by the previous owner, transferring property ownership to the current owner.
+A grant deed is prepared and signed by the previous owner, transferring property ownership to the current owner.
 The document includes a brief property description and shows the current owner’s name and rights to the property.

 An individual (grantor) can use a quitclaim deed to transfer the legal rights to a property to another person.
 However, this document lacks key guarantees.
 For example, a quitclaim doesn’t guarantee that no other party has a valid claim to the property.